 I don't think I can afford the cost of medicine.

-I think losing a little bit of weight is worth the side effects of medicine.
+I think losing weight is worth the side effects of medicine.

-I don't think the side effects are worth the small amount of weight I might lose by taking medicine.
+I don't think the side effects are worth it to lose weight.

 My other important reasons: